charanzrapeti/eslab-task2/docs/source/task_sheet.md

 #### Goal of the report:

-- The report summarizes and presents your work on the exercises and answers all given questions from the task sheets
+- The report summarizes and presents your work on the exercises and answers all the given questions from the task sheets
 - Use proper line of arguments
-- In a step by step procedure, the report introduces the task, raises the questions, shows the solutions (including necessary intermediate results) and makes conclusions
+- In a step-by-step procedure, the report introduces the task, raises the questions, shows the solutions (including necessary intermediate results), and draws conclusions
-- Readers (e.g., other students, supervisors and the professor) who have not attended the course and do not know about any implementations must be able to understand the report.
+- Readers (e.g., other students, supervisors, and the professor) who have not attended the course and do not know about any implementations must be able to understand the report.

 #### In the report